berlingoqc/course-introduction-fullstack/content/_index.md

 # Get into web development

-This is the first course that i'm bulding to teach for a dear friend of mine who want to learn programming after his master in philosophy.
+This is the first course that i'm bulding to teach for a friend of mine who want to learn programming after his master in philosophy.

 The starting point for this course is being a PC gamer with no prior experiences about software programming and networking.
-Being a PC gamer i know some things be name being confront with things from time to time.
+Being a PC gamer prior to going into programming i knew some of the basic of how computer work loving console and PC and hearing a lot about spec.

 The ending point would be to be knowledgeable of modern front-end development with understanding of the cloud and how to work in this modern virtual space